 Give the option to say no in your meeting reminders

 When sending out a meeting reminder complete with agenda and timings, it is a good idea to make it known to recipients that they are still free to decline the meeting.
 We’ve found that this can happen from time to time for a mix of reasons.

 Perhaps they initially believed the meeting had some benefit to them, but when reading through the reminder, they believe they won’t have much input or garner many benefits from attending.
-In this case, it is better for everyone involved that they don’t attend.
+It is better for everyone involved that they don’t attend in this case.
 Or perhaps a more urgent commitment has come up at this time.

 Not only will this cut down on wasted productivity time for the declining individual, but it will increase productivity within your meeting.
-Lack of motivation is contagious, and if one attendee appears to be checking out of the meeting then it will cause others to do the same.
+Lack of motivation is contagious, and if one attendee appears to be checking out of the meeting, it will cause others to do the same.